OpenCageData/opencagedata-misc-docs/OpenCage-data-processing-agreement.md

 2. The inputs to the OpenCage Service provided by the Data Controller are geographic coordinates or placenames/addresses.
 No other data should be sent to OpenCage.
 The Data Controller bears sole responsibility for transmission of only geographic data.

 3. OpenCage's API makes available various privacy options, most notably the use of an optional `no_record=1` parameter.
-The Data Processor is advised to make full use of these options, and bears sole responsibility for failure to do so.
+The Data Controller is advised to make full use of these options, and bears sole responsibility for failure to do so.

 4. OpenCage lays out a full and accurate description of its data protection practices on its website at [https://opencagedata.com/gdpr](https://opencagedata.com/gdpr).
 This description is updated from time to time as and when practices change.